COMMERCIAL VEHICLE REGISTRATION

 The Surface Transportation Assistance Act of 1982 passed by the US Congress levies a tax on certain heavy vehicles.
 This usage tax, referred to as Heavy Vehicle Use Tax (HVUT) is paid to the Internal Revenue Service (IRS).
 Filing of the tax is submitted using IRS Form 2290.

-Vehicles with a taxable gross weight of 55,000 lbs. or more are subject to the tax and must provide the validated IRS Form 2290 each time the registration is renewed.
+Vehicles with a taxable gross weight of 55,000 lbs. or more are subject to the tax and must provide the validated IRS Form 2290 from current fiscal year each time the registration is renewed.

 Less than 55,000 lbs.